 InstMC hosts an annual evening ceremony in October where the prizes and awards are presented, and the winner of the Sir Harold Hartley Award presents the Guest Lecture.

-Members are invited to nominate recipients for any of these awards at any time, but a call for nominations is sent to members early in January.
+Members are invited to nominate recipients for any of these awards at any time, but a call for nominations is sent to members in January/February.
 Please submit nominations to the Chief Executive by email to Steff Smith.

 Awards – recognising professional excellence

-Ten awards are presented annually and the Sir George Thomson Award quinquennially.
+The following awards are presented annually except the Sir George Thomson Award which is given quinquennially.

 - Sir George Thomson Award – acknowledges contributions to measurement science resulting in fundamental improvements in the understanding of the nature of the physical world.